How much does it cost for students and ECTs to join the NEU?

 I’m a music teacher and a member of the Musician’s Union, can I also join the NEU?

 Yes.
 The NEU and the Musicians’ Union are committed to joint working to support music education.
 Members of each union can join the other at a reduced rate.

 If you are a National Education Union member, the majority of your work is classroom based, but some of your work is as a musician performing, writing or teaching, you can join the Musicians Union at half the annual subscription rate.
 Email membership@theMU.org to join at the reduced rate.

 If you’re already a member of the Musicians’ Union, the majority of your work is as a musician, performing, writing and teaching, but some of your work is classroom based, you can join the National Education Union at a flat rate of 15% of our standard membership rate (regardless of job role and working hours).

 If you require further information, please email firstname.lastname@example.org or call 0345 811 8111.

 What is the political fund?

-Like 17 other unions in the TUC, the NEU has a non-party political fund whereby members can opt to pay a small amount on top of their subscription to support our campaigning work.
-The political fund contribution is 1% of the full standard subscription for all members whatever their normal subscription to the union.
-No political fund contribution will be collected from January to August 2019.
-Contributions from members who are currently opted in will resume from September.
+Like many other unions, the NEU has a non-party political fund whereby members can opt to pay a small amount on top of their subscription to support our campaigning work.
+The political fund contribution is 1% of the full Standard (teacher/lecturer) subscription for all members whatever their normal subscription to the union.

 The NEU does not affiliate to and does not financially support any political party.
 We maintain our independence in order to persuade every party to make the best decisions for education professionals and their learners.

-Non-party political funds are not uncommon among trade unions - education unions, NASUWT and UCU, and civil service union Prospect have funds and they also don’t affiliate to any political party.
+Non-party political funds are not uncommon among trade unions - education unions, NASUWT and UCU, and civil service union Prospect have funds and they also do not affiliate to any political party.